TTTaevas/osu-api-v2-js/README.md

 async function logUserTopPlayBeatmap(username: string) {
     // It's more convenient to use `osu.API.createAsync()` instead of `new osu.API()` as it doesn't require you to directly provide an access_token!
-    // In a proper application, you'd use this function as soon as the app starts so you can use that object everywhere
-    // (or if it acts as a user, you'd use this function at the end of the authorization flow) const api = await osu.API.createAsync("<client_id>", "<client_secret>") // with id as a number
+    // You may wish to make it so you can use your `api` object multiple times instead of creating multiple `api` objects const api = await osu.API.createAsync("<client_id>", "<client_secret>") // id as a number, secret as a string

-    const user = await api.getUser(username) // We need to get the id of the user in order to request what we want const score = (await api.getUserScores(user, "best", osu.Ruleset.osu, {lazer: false}, {limit: 1}))[0] // Specifying the Ruleset is optional const beatmapDifficulty = await api.getBeatmapDifficultyAttributesOsu(score.beatmap, score.mods) // Specifying the mods so the SR is adapted to them
+    const user = await api.getUser(username) // We need to get the id of the user in order to request what we want const scores = await api.getUserScores(user, "best", osu.Ruleset.osu, {lazer: false}, {limit: 1}) // Specifying the Ruleset is optional const score = scores[0] // Array is already sorted const beatmapDifficulty = await api.getBeatmapDifficultyAttributesOsu(score.beatmap, score.mods) // Specify the mods to get the appropriate SR

     const x = `${score.beatmapset.artist} - ${score.beatmapset.title} [${score.beatmap.version}]`
     const y = `+${score.mods.map((m) => m.acronym).toString()} (${beatmapDifficulty.star_rating.toFixed(2)}*)`